zulip/zulip/templates/zerver/help/add-custom-profile-fields.md

 * **List of options**: Creates a dropdown with a list of options.
 * **Person picker**: For selecting other users, like "Manager" or "Direct reports".

+## Display custom fields in user profile summaries

+Organizations may find it useful to display additional fields in a user's profile summary, such as pronouns, GitHub username, job title, team, etc.

+All field types other than "Long text" or "Person" have a checkbox option that controls whether to display a custom field in a user's profile summary.
+There's a limit to the number of custom profile fields that can be displayed at a time.
+If the maximum number of fields is already selected, all unselected checkboxes will be disabled.

+{start_tabs}

+{settings_tab|profile-field-settings}

+1. Click the **pencil** (<i class="fa fa-pencil"></i>) icon on the profile field you want to edit.

+1. Toggle **Display in profile summary**.

+4. Click **Save changes**.

+!!! tip ""

+    You can also choose which custom profile fields will be displayed by toggling the checkboxes in the **Summary** column of the **Custom profile fields** table.

+{end_tabs}

 ## Related articles